Digital darkroom: Software

 The software employed in a digital darkroom varies greatly depending on the photographer's needs, budget and skill.
 The following are general areas and examples of software.

 Image Acquisition: entails downloading images from a camera or removable storage device or importing from a scanner.
 Windows XP and Windows Vista both include an inbuilt wizard for importing images, including scanning images.
 Many professionals however may choose an importation tool built into image management software such as Adobe Photoshop Lightroom, Apple Aperture, ACDSee, Capture One, or darktable.

 Image Library Management: involves managing images in a photographer's library and may extend to backing up images.
 Software such as Adobe Photoshop Lightroom, Apple Aperture and Media Pro 1 are examples of major image management software.

 RAW Software: software, either stand alone or as part of image library management software that is designed to import and process RAW images.
 Most digital cameras capable of outputting RAW images will include a program or plug-in for this purpose such as Canon RAW Image Converter.
 Commercial Programs such as Adobe Photoshop Lightroom, Apple Aperture and Capture One, as well as open source projects such as darktable and RawTherapee, include extensive support for RAW importation and processing.

 Image Editing: There are countless image editing suites, programs and tools available.
 Adobe Photoshop is among the most highly used in professional circles as are programs from Apple Inc., Microsoft, Macromedia (now Adobe), ACD, Phase One and various open source projects.
-Consumers may use professional software or choose less expensive options such as Adobe Photoshop Elements, Capture One Express or free open source options such as The GIMP.
+Consumers may use professional software or choose less expensive options such as Adobe Photoshop Elements, Capture One Express or free open source options such as GIMP.

 Camera Control Software: software that can remotely control a camera from a computer connected via USB (tethered shooting).
 Normally included as utilities with camera, these allow photographers to control the camera from a nearby computer.
 Cameras such as the Canon 40D include such software and a live view mode so that a user may use a computer to control numerous functions of the camera while seeing a virtual viewfinder onscreen.

 Capture One is one of the pioneer software programs used for tethered shooting which is very useful especially for studio photographers.

 Capture Pilot is a photography app with camera control.
 The photographer is able to use a virtual camera display on an iPhone or iPad to remotely fire the camera and control capture parameters such as ISO sensitivity, exposure mode, shutter speed, aperture, exposure compensation.
 Capture Pilot requires Capture One to function.